 Cobbler for dinner is not a huge stretch.
 I’m sure it’s no worse than french toast or pancakes as a meal, but as a kid it felt like an amazing winter treat.
 I’ve made cobbler with various fruit over the years, but blueberry peach is nostalgic as well as delicious.
 Juicy tart blueberries meld beautifully with the soft, sweet peaches.
 Stir it up into a syrupy cocktail and top it off with light sweet biscuits that are soft underneath with a little crunch on top!
 I’m thinking that this would be a fantastic Valentine’s Day Brunch…

 This recipe is based on the one my family has used for years.
 It’s super simple and you can whip it up in fifteen minutes with very little fuss.
 Since it is the middle of winter I’m using canned peaches but fresh blueberries are still available here.
 In fact they went on sale at Kroger last week!
 Midwinter is the perfect time for fruity comfort foods to remind us it won’t be cold forever.

 To kick it up a notch for brunch or dessert or just plain fun I baked my Homemade Blueberry Peach Cobbler in individual ramekins.
 Aren’t they cute?
-These are 8 oz which is a large serving size.
-You could easily divide it into 6 oz ramekins instead for more people.
+They are 6.7oz and I got them at World Market.
 Enjoy your breakfast for dinner treat!